duong22/n8n-nodes-shodan/README.md

 apache country:US port:443 city:"New York"
 ```

-For a complete list of filters, use the **Search > Filters** operation or visit the [Shodan search filters page](https://www.shodan.io/search/filters).

-### API Credits

-Be aware that some operations consume API credits:

-- **Host Search (Query)**: Consumes 1 query credit if the search contains a filter or accessing results past the 1st page
-- **Domain Info**: Uses 1 query credit per lookup
-- **Host Count**: Does NOT consume query credits (use this for getting totals)

-Check your remaining credits using the Shodan API Info endpoint or in your account dashboard.

 ### Common Use Cases

 1. **Security Monitoring**: Monitor your IP ranges for exposed services